On the critical group of hinge graphs: Hinge graphs with different base shapes

 We proceed by induction.
 The base cases for one and two base shapes are shown below.
 On the left-hand side is the iterative approach, and the right is the closed form:

 For the inductive step $(n \geq 3)$, we can factor a $k_n-1$ out of every term of the closed form except the last as follows, denoting $(k_1-1)\cdots(k_{n-1}-1)$ as $a_{n-1}$ for simplicity:

-The first term corresponds to the number $(k_n-1)(S(n-1))$ in the iterative approach, and the final term corresponds identically to the shared edge of the iterative approach, thus completing the proof. \end{proof}
+The first term corresponds to the number $(k_n-1)(S(n-1,k))$ in the iterative approach, which is the number of spanning trees where one edge is removed from the newly added base shape.
+The second term corresponds to the number of spanning trees with the shared edge removed in the iterative approach.
+Since these are the only two possibilities, we have found the number of spanning trees, thus completing the proof. \end{proof}

-\begin{remark} In \cite{GaudetJensenRanganathan} the authors study a family of graphs which they refer to as $\mathbf{s}$-subdivided banana graphs.
-They determine the order of the critical group of $\mathbf{s}$-subdivided banana graphs in a special case (Proposition 13, \cite{GaudetJensenRanganathan}).
+\begin{remark} In \cite{GaudetJensenRanganathan} the authors study a family of graphs which they refer to as $\mathbf{s}$-subdivided banana graphs, these are equivalent to thick cycle graphs.
+They determine the order of the critical group of $\mathbf{s}$-subdivided banana graphs for the special case when they let $\mathbf{s}=(s_1,\dots, s_m)$ be a tuple of positive integers such that $\sum_{i=1}^m\frac{\prod_{j=1}^m s_j}{s_i}=p^r$ and $\gcd(s_i,p)=1$ for fixed prime $p$ and integer $r$ (Proposition 13, \cite{GaudetJensenRanganathan}).
 Their proposition follows as a corollary to Theorem \ref{thm:general_order} when interpreting $\mathbf{s}$-subdivided banana graphs as hinge graphs. \end{remark}

 \begin{proposition} The order of $\delta_{x,y}$, as defined in Section \ref{sec:prelims}, is

 where $b:= \lcm(k_1-1, \dots , k_n-1)$. \end{proposition}